 Thereafter the international reputation of the WINMAU World Masters surged achieving everything that Eddie Norman had hoped for.
 They say that ‘from small acorns mighty oaks do grow’ and so it was with the World Masters.
 From small enthusiastic beginnings and a men’s winning cheque of £400, the ‘WINMAU’, as it is now commonly known, became the richest two-day tournament on British TV when it offered top prize for the Men’s Masters Champion in 2007 of £25,000 (part of a total prize fund of £60,000, which included £5,000 for the Women’s World Master (a tournament inaugurated in 1982)).
 The company also introduced a World Youth Masters in 1986 and this was split into two (World Boys Masters and the World Girls Masters) in 1999.

 In 2007 the Masters involved the champions of over one hundred and twenty national, international and world darts championships from around the globe a massive increase from the thirteen countries represented in the inaugural event.

 Eddie Norman recalled recently that the World Masters was “the first World Darts event and spectators and players had smelt darts blood and they wanted more.”
-Little did Eddie know that, thirty-five years on, the event he thought up on a plane in 1973 and financed on a shoestring would still be fought for by top darters from across the world later.
+Little did Eddie know that his World Masters, under the sponsorship of WINMAU after the second running of the tournament, would last for more than four decades; the event he thought up on a plane in 1973 and financed on a shoestring.